 Some motors can be run on either 120v or 220v.
 The benefits of switching to 220v is one of most debated and error ridden discussions you’ll find on the internet.
 My limited knowledge of electricity isn’t sufficient to settle all aspects of those debates here, but here’s a brief layman’s explanation that I hope will at least provide a fighting chance at understanding some of the underlying controversy and benefits involved. (someone please correct me if I’ve written any glaring errors).

-The types of motors used on the saws most saws with induction motors have two sets of coils….they either run in series or in parallel with each other, depending on whether they’re wired for 120v or 220v.
+The types of motors used on most saws with induction motors have two sets of coils….they either run in series or in parallel with each other, depending on whether they’re wired for 120v or 220v.
 Each coil sees roughly the same amperage whether run on 120v or 220v, so in theory, there should be no difference in how the motor performs.
 What changes is the amount of amperage carried by the supply leg or legs of the circuit.
 The motor is essentially the same, but the supply lines are not, which I think is a key point that often gets overlooked in this debate.
 220v circuits supply amperage from two opposite hot supply lines, that each carry half the required current to the motor coils.
 120v circuits supply amperage from one hot leg, which supplies all of the required current, which can cause more heat and requires heavier gauge wire.
-Even though head room is designed into all good electrical circuits, 120v circuits will inherently run closer to 100% of their capacity than a 220v circuit, which can cause some loss of efficiency and voltage loss compared to a 220v circuit running at less than half it’s capacity.
-Voltage loss can in turn effect the performance of a motor.
+Even though head room is designed into all good electrical circuits, 120v circuits will inherently run closer to 100% of their capacity than a 220v circuit, which can cause some loss of efficiency and voltage loss compared to a 220v circuit.
+If severe enough, voltage loss can in turn effect the performance of a motor.
 It’s variable to a large degree, in part because every circuit is somewhat unique, so what’s true in some cases isn’t necessarily true in all cases.
 The culprits of voltage loss are often things like using long runs of wire, inadequate wire gauge, old wire, improper metallurgy, long extension cords, multiple junctions, or other devices running on the same circuit…there could be other reasons too.
-If significant voltage loss occurs, it can cause a motor to be sluggish, slow to power up, and slow to recover from load.
+The larger the amp draw of a given motor, the more likely that voltage loss will occur in the circuit…..typically motors of 2hp or more are best run on a 220v circuit.
+It’s important to note that most motors have a nominal amp draw indicated on the motor plate, but the actual momentary amp draw can be significantly higher at startup, heavy load, stalling, etc. If significant voltage loss occurs, it can cause a motor to be sluggish, slow to power up, and slow to recover from load.
+It can also cause excess heat, which can lead to shorter service life, or even premature permanent damage.
 A 220v circuit is less likely to approach the limits of it’s supply capacity because the amperage delivery is halved, so is less likely to incur voltage loss.
 The ability of an adequate circuit to supply full power to the motor coils allows the saw to run to it’s full potential…this often gets misinterpreted as 220v making the motor more powerful….it’s not, it’s just no longer being starved for power.
-Once the voltage loss issue is solved, the end result is that your saw’s motor should be more responsive…faster startup, faster recovery, the perception of less lugging, etc. It can be argued that an adequate 120v circuit with large enough gauge wire that only supplies electricity to your saw would work just as well, but the concept of sharing the work load across two leads makes sense as opposed to one lead carrying twice the current.
+Once the voltage loss issue is solved, the end result is that your saw’s motor should be more responsive…faster startup, faster recovery, giving the perception of less lugging, etc. It can be argued that an adequate 120v circuit with large enough gauge wire that only supplies electricity to your saw would work just as well, but the concept of sharing the work load across two leads makes sense as opposed to one lead carrying twice the current.
 If you have 220v readily available, and your saw can run on 220v, there’s little downside to making that switch.
-If you don’t have 220v, and you have absolutely no issues running your 120v saw on a 120v circuuit, there’s little reason to pursue it.
+If you don’t have 220v, and you have absolutely no issues running your 120v saw on a 120v circuit, there’s little reason to pursue it.
 However, if your 120v saw currently lugs easily, comes up to speed slowly, recovers slowly, dims lights, etc., it could be worth putting in a 220v line.

 Some Basics of Buying a Saw -